Yo-kai Watch: Yo-kai Watch 3

-In Japan, Yo-kai Watch 3 was announced alongside Yo-kai Watch Busters in April 2015 and released with the "Sushi" and "Tempura" versions on July 16, 2016.
-Two main characters are playable at the same time: Nate Adams and Hailey Anne.
-The first half of the game has Nate and his family moving from Springdale to the United States which is called BBQ in the localization, in the fictional town of St. Peanutsburg, where new American-themed "Merican" (メリケン, Meriken) Yo-kai can be found.
-The other half of the game focuses on a new character, Hailey Anne Thomas, and her partner Yo-kai Usapyon, who run a detective agency together.
-A third version, Sukiyaki, was eventually released in Japan on December 16, 2016.
-Sukiyaki combines Sushi and Tempura into one game, as well as additional exclusives.
+In Japan, Yo-kai Watch 3 was announced alongside Yo-kai Watch Busters in April 2015 and released on July 16, 2016, with two versions: Sushi and Tempura.
+The game features two protagonists: Nathan "Nate" Adams and Hailey Anne Thomas, each with their own story.
+Nate's story focuses on him and his family moving from Springdale to the United States, which is called BBQ in the localized version, to the fictional town of St. Peanutsburg, where new American-themed "Merican" (メリケン, Meriken) Yo-kai are found.
+Hailey Anne's story focuses on her meeting her partner Merican Yo-kai Usapyon and opening a detective agency with him.
+These two stories converge in the game's latter half as the two team up to face a greater threat called The Ghoulfather, The main antagonist of the third game.
+A third version, Sukiyaki, was released in Japan on December 16, 2016, combining Sushi and Tempura into one game and adding additional features.

-On September 27, 2018, Nintendo of America announced that Yo-kai Watch 3 was getting a localization release outside of Japan, which released December 16, 2018 in Europe and January 2019 in North America.
+On September 27, 2018, Nintendo of America announced that Yo-kai Watch 3 would receive a localized release outside of Japan.
+It was released on December 16, 2018, in Europe and on February 8, 2019, in North America.
+The localized version was based on Sukiyaki, and as such contains the features it added.

 Yo-kai Watch 4

-Yo-kai Watch 4 was released for the Nintendo Switch in Japan on June 20, 2019.
-It features character designs from Yo-kai Watch Shadowside, as well as the original designs.
-The game also includes characters from previous games, as well as the main characters from Yo-kai Watch: Forever Friends.
+Yo-kai Watch 4 was released for the Nintendo Switch in Japan on June 20, 2019, featuring a new artstyle and character designs from Yo-kai Watch Shadowside, as well as the original designs.
+The game includes characters from previous games as well as the main characters from Yo-kai Watch Shadowside and Yo-kai Watch: Forever Friends.

-An enhanced version, Yo-kai Watch 4++, was later released both as paid DLC as well as at retail for both the Switch and PlayStation 4 on December 5, 2019.
+An enhanced version, Yo-kai Watch 4++, was later released as paid downloadable content and at retail for both the Switch and PlayStation 4 on December 5, 2019.

-An English localization was under consideration as confirmed by Level-5 during Anime Expo 2019, but due to the company's American branch shutting down, the status of the game's localization is currently unknown.
+Level-5 confirmed during the Anime Expo 2019 that an English localization was under consideration, but due to the shutdown of American branch Level-5 Abby, the status of the game's localization is currently unknown.

 Other video games

 Blasters

-A spin-off game, Yo-kai Watch Blasters (妖怪ウォッチバスターズ, Yōkai Wotchi Basutāzu) was first announced in the April 2015 issue of CoroCoro Comic alongside Yo-kai Watch 3.
-Busters allowed up to four players to cooperate in battling boss Yo-kai.
+A spin-off game, Yo-kai Watch Blasters (妖怪ウォッチバスターズ, Yōkai Wotchi Basutāzu) was first announced in the April 2015 issue of CoroCoro Comic alongside Yo-kai Watch 3, allowing up to four players to cooperate in completing missions and battling boss Yo-kai.
 The first two versions of the game, Aka Neko-dan (赤猫団) and Shiro Inu-tai (白犬隊), were released on July 11, 2015.
-A free expansion for the two Yo-kai Watch Blasters games called Getto-gumi (月兎組) was released on December 12, 2015, adding characters and settings featured in second anime feature film Yo-kai Watch: Enma Daiō to Itsutsu no Monogatari da Nyan!.
+A free expansion called Getto-gumi (月兎組) was released on December 12, 2015, adding characters and settings featured in the second film, Yo-kai Watch: Enma Daiō to Itsutsu no Monogatari da Nyan!.